DOI-USGS/asc-public-docs/docs/how-to-guides/SPICE/creating-spice-config-files-in-spiceql.md

 Example output for querying all kernels for Messenger: https://gist.github.com/Kelvinrr/3e383d62eead58c016b7165acdf64d60

-## The Flowchart™
+## The Flowchart

-1. Identify the mission, create a new JSON file called <mission>.json, and try to stick to NAIF abbreviations (see: https://naif.jpl.nasa.gov/pub/naif/pds/data/)
+1. Identify the mission, create a new JSON file called `<mission>.json`, and try to stick to NAIF abbreviations (see: https://naif.jpl.nasa.gov/pub/naif/pds/data/)
 2. Do binary kernels first (CKs, SPKs, etc.):
     * Look at the makedb file, translate the wildcards to EMCAscript, and place them under their respective quality keyword
     * If the list of regexes (or any list) has only one element, feel free to write it as a string, not an array